-Together we're creating a pleasant, energy efficient indoor climate
+Together we create a pleasant, energy-efficient indoor climate

-Fabege's ambition is to always deliver the best possible indoor climate with consideration for long-term sustainability.
+Fabege's ambition is to always deliver the best possible indoor climate - and always based on long-term sustainability.

 How do we do it?
 It depends who you ask.
-Indoor climate provokes strong feelings, and there are almost as many different views as there are people.
+Indoor climate provokes strong feelings, and there are almost as many different views about it as there are people.

-This brochure aims to improve understanding and knowledge of how people experience temperature differences.
-We also explain how climate systems work and how they are designed, and offer clear advice on how you can influence your own experience of indoor climate.
+This brochure aims to improve understanding and knowledge about how people experience temperature differences.
+We also explain how climate systems work and how they are designed, and offer clear advice on how you can influence how you perceive the indoor climate.